syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 **Adding** **Comments** **Using** **DocIO**

-You can insert comments to a paragraph or text in a Word document using **DocIO**.
+You can insert comments to a paragraph or text in a Word document by using **DocIO**.
 The following code example shows how to insert comments to a Word document.

 {% highlight c# %}
 [C#]